nsrau/azure-docs.it-it/articles/azure-vmware/faq.md

 #### Are Reserved Instances available for purchasing through the Cloud Solution Provider (CSP) program?

 Yes.
-CSP can purchase reserved instances on behalf of their customers, see [Save costs with a reserved instance](reserved-instance.md) article.
+CSP can purchase reserved instances for their customers.
+For more information, see the [Save costs with a reserved instance](reserved-instance.md) article.

 #### Does Azure VMware Solution offer multi-tenancy for hosting CSP partners?

-No. Currently Azure VMware Solution does not offer multi-tenancy.
+No. Currently Azure VMware Solution doesn't offer multi-tenancy.

+#### Will traffic between on-premises and Azure VMware Solution over ExpressRoute incur any outbound data transfer charge in the metered data plan?

+Traffic in the Azure VMware Solution ExpressRoute circuit isn't metered in any way.
+Traffic from your ExpressRoute circuit connecting to your on-premises to Azure is charged according to ExpressRoute pricing plans.

 ## Customer communication